mighdoll/thimbleberry/doc/Image-Transforms.md

 The Thimbleberry image demo application includes a simple [plugin api][] to add image transforms.

-1. Your plugin initialization function is passed a two arguments: a `GPUDevice` and an `imageDirty()` function.
+1. Your plugin initialization function is passed two arguments: a `GPUDevice` and an `imageDirty()` function.
     - Use the provided `GPUDevice` to create your image transform shader.
     - Your shader should export the following properties: